Jakob Meckel

 Klemens Wilhelm Jacob Meckel (28 March 1842 - 5 July 1906) was a general in the Prussian army and foreign advisor to the government of Meiji period Japan.

 Biography

 Meckel was born in Cologne, Rhine Province, Prussia and joined the Prussian Army in 1860 as part of the 68th Infantry Regiment.
 He served in the Austro-Prussian War, fighting at Königgrätz, and was a veteran of the Franco-Prussian War.
 During the latter he was decorated with the Iron Cross.

+The Chile government had Meckel as their first choice when they sought a German military official to help modernize the Chile military.
+However, Meckel had accepted the Japanese government's offer, which led the Chile government to hire Emil Körner instead.